 Colonia Suiza History

 Colonia Suiza – or Swiss Colony – was settled in 1895 by the Goye family.
-The family was originally from western Switzerland, but had been living for 10 years in Chile.
+They were originally from western Switzerland, but had been living for 10 years in Chile.
 In the late 1800s, when the Argentinian government began offering free land to settlers who promised to develop it, the Swiss family made the move to the area.

 The pioneers built typical Swiss-style chalets near the western shore of Lago Perito Moreno at the base of Cerro Lopez.
 Along with their unique architectural style, they brought their traditions…and chocolates.
 Soon after the Goye family had settled, a few Germans followed suit and built homes on nearby parcels of land.
 They brought their beer.